-This is a longer version of a contribution made to the following article:
+This is a longer version (available as a pdf here) of a contribution made to the following article:

 Harris, Richard, David O’Sullivan, Mark Gahegan, Martin Charlton, Lex Comber, Paul Longley, Chris Brunsdon, Nick Malleson, Alison Heppenstall, Alex Single- ton, Daniel Arribas-Bel, Andy Evans (2017).
 More bark than bytes?
 Reflections on 21+ years of geocomputation.
 Environment and Planning B: Urban Analytics and City Science 44 (4) 598–617.
 DOI: 10.1177/2399808317710132.